ExtendRealityLtd/Tilia.Input.UnityInputManager/Documentation/HowToGuides/CreatingProxyActionsAndChainingActions/README.md

 The `Sources` parameter allows us to specify other Actions for our `BooleanAction` to monitor changes on and re-emit any events that happen on those source actions.

 Expand the `Sources` parameter and enter the desired number of other Actions to monitor in the `Size` parameter field.
-In this example, we want to watch two other Actions (the `Input.UnityInputManager.ButtonAction` and the `Input.UnityInputManager.XboxController -> Input Actions -> ButtonA_Press[0]`) so enter `2` into the Sizes parameter field.
+In this example, we want to watch two other Actions (the `Input.UnityInputManager.ButtonAction` and the `Input.UnityInputManager.XboxController -> Input Actions -> ButtonA_Press[0]`) so enter `2` into the `Size` parameter field.

+> The size property will be `0` by default, so change it to `2`.

 ![Update Sources Parameter On Boolean Action](assets/images/UpdateSourcesParameterOnBooleanAction.png)